flotpython/tools/pdf/README.md

    don't show in output;
 * `latex:skip-eval` : don't evaluate that cell, but keep in output;
 * `latex:hidden-code-instead` : this is for cells that expect an input, typically with builtin `input()`; we run this code instead of the actual cell code;
+* `latex:hidden-silent` : resulting cell code just says something odd has happened, but does not divulge actual code; typically in conjunction with `latex:hidden-code-instead` for exercises;
 * `latex:replace` : allows to replace parts of the source; typically used to deal with characters that were not supported by latex.

 **Notes**